 2. CIUTADELLA PARK

-This is where most Barcelonians go to relax and is just a cool spot to hangout, taking in the city's street scene.
+This is where most locals go to relax and is just a cool spot to hangout, taking in the city's street scene.

 Hours: Always Open

 Address: Passeig de Picasso, 21, 08003 Barcelona, Spain

 3. MERCAT DE SANT JOSEP DE LA BOQUERIA

 The Boqueria has been in operation since 1217, providing Barcelona with fresh fish, meat, and produce.
 Hailed as one of the best markets in Europe, La Boqueria is always bustling with activity.
 A place where locals come to buy fresh food from over 200 different stalls, and tourists come to get a taste of the city.

 In addition to selling fresh foods, the market also has some decent restaurants located inside.
 Personally I would wait to find a more authentic restaurant outside the market, as most of the ones inside are targeted towards tourists.

 Hours: Daily 8:00am - 8:30pm

 The Sagrada familia is the masterpiece of the famous Catalan architect Antoni Gaudi.
 Construction was started in 1883 and won't be completed until 2028!
 When asked about the projects proposed construction time, Gaudí remarked, "My client is not in a hurry."
 When he died in 1926, the church was only 15 - 25 percent complete.